 Of the five WNBA draft picks under Walz's watch, Louisville saw a school-record three in the 2014 Draft: Schimmel (eighth), Antonita Slaughter (35th), and Asia Taylor (36th); Louisville's three picks were the most from any school that season

 Named the 2008 WBCA Maggie Dixon Rookie Coach of the Year in his first season after leading the school to its first NCAA Sweet 16; that year, Louisville earned its first win over a top-five opponent (No. 4 Rutgers) in school history, then beat No. 16 West Virginia for consecutive wins over ranked opponents for the first time in school history

 Selected to serve on the 2014 staff for the USA Basketball Women's U-18 National Team

-Led Louisville to its third NCAA Elite Eight in 2013-14, a season in which Louisville rattled off a school record 16-consecutive victories; the previous best was 15 (2006-07)
+Led Louisville to the NCAA Elite Eight in 2013-14, a season in which Louisville rattled off a school record 16-consecutive victories; the previous best was 15 (2006-07)

 Guided the Cardinals to a 16-2 conference record in 2013-14, setting the program record for most conference victories

 Has a proven track record for identifying talent, having signed multiple top-10 recruiting classes; inked the program's highest-rated group in 2010 that ranked fifth by ESPN; the next year's class featured a pair of McDonald's All-Americans